jeongsol-kim/jeongsol-kim/README.md

 <br />

-:blub: Trying to learn various programming languages such as Javascript, C++ and C#.
+:bulb: Trying to learn various programming languages such as Javascript, C++ and C#.

 <br />